Campaigners say they are still committed to reopening the digital cinema and arts centre.

 As well as working at a local community level the Scala has delivered national programmes and worked internationally with young film makers and film providers world-wide.

 Source: Daily Post News Article 08.01.15 by Hywel Trewyn.
-Video courtesy of Daily Post.
+Images courtesy of Daily Post.